d12frosted/elpa-mirror/nongnu/gptel-readme.txt

 gptel supports

-- The services ChatGPT, Azure, Gemini, Anthropic AI, Anyscale, Together.ai, Perplexity, and Kagi (FastGPT & Summarizer)
+- The services ChatGPT, Azure, Gemini, Anthropic AI, Anyscale, Together.ai, Perplexity, Anyscale, OpenRouter, Groq and Kagi (FastGPT & Summarizer)
 - Local models via Ollama, Llama.cpp, Llamafiles or GPT4All

  Additionally, any LLM service (local or remote) that provides an